 The sinusoidal functions are defined as;

-- Directly typing a radian value inside the sinusoidal function as shown by red arrows above,
+- Directly typing a radian value inside the sinusoidal function as shown above,

-- Typing a angle value inside the sinusoidal functions as shown by green arrows such as; ‘cosd, sind tand etc…’ The ‘d’ at the end of sinuzoidal function defines the degree value that you need to enter inside sinusoidal function.
+- Typing an angle value inside the sinusoidal functions such as; ‘cosd, sind tand etc…’ The ‘d’ at the end of sinuzoidal function defines the degree value that you need to enter inside the sinusoidal function.

-- You can calculate the angle or radian value with reverse sinusoidal functions in Matlab.
-For example the variable c as shown by blue arrow above is the reverse sinusoidal calculation of ‘tan’.
-The ‘a’ at the ‘tan’ means ‘arc’ in other word ‘arctan’ in Matlab.
+- You can calculate the angle or radian value with reverse sinusoidal functions in Matlab®.
+For example, the variable c as shown above is the reverse sinusoidal calculation of ‘tan’.
+The ‘a’ at the ‘tan’ means ‘arc’ in another word ‘arctan’ in Matlab®.
 The result will be shown as radians.

-- Also you can take the result as angle value from reverse sinusoidal function calculations in Matlab as shown by magenta arrows above.
-You just type ‘d’ at the end of ‘atan’ which is ‘atand’ to calculate as degrees as shown by magenta arrow in Matlab.
+- Also, you can take the result as angle value from reverse sinusoidal function calculations in Matlab® as shown above.
+You just type ‘d’ at the end of ‘atan’ which is ‘atand’ to calculate as degrees as shown in Matlab®.

-Also you can do direct mathematical calculations such as multiplacations or dividings with sinusoidal functions as shown by magenta arrow in Matlab.
+Also, you can do direct mathematical calculations such as multiplication or dividings with sinusoidal functions as shown in Matlab®.

-The use and the features of sinusoidal fuctions are explained with very basic examples in this article.
-If you wish, we can add much more complex examples and real engineering examples abot sinusoidal fuctions in Mechanical Base.
+The use and the features of sinusoidal functions are explained with very basic examples in this article.
+If you wish, we can add much more complex examples and real engineering examples about sinusoidal functions in Mechanical Base.